Gilgeous-Alexander scores 24 as Thunder beat Clippers again

 Lu Dort scored 21 points and Aleksej Pokusevski added 15 for the Thunder, who beat the Clippers 108-94 on Tuesday.

-”We’ve just got to be able to guard point of attack,” Clippers coach Tyronn Lue said. ”They’re just lining us up one-on-one, and guys are able to get whatever they want.”

 Clippers forward Kawhi Leonard missed both games against the Thunder while managing his previously injured right knee.
-George played on Thursday after sitting out on Tuesday with an illness and finished with 10 points on 4-for-12 shooting.
+Paul George played for the Clippers on Thursday after sitting out on Tuesday with an illness and finished with 10 points on 4-for-12 shooting.

 Norman Powell led the Clippers with 21 points.
 Reggie Jackson scored 18 and John Wall added 17 for Los Angeles, which lost its third straight.